One for the Money (film): Plot

-In the Chambersburg neighborhood of Trenton, New Jersey, Stephanie Plum is divorced and out of work.
+In the Chambersburg neighborhood of Trenton, New Jersey, Stephanie Plum is divorced and unemployed.
 Seeking a job at her cousin Vinnie's bail bonds business, she blackmails him into letting her become a bail enforcement agent and tracks down fugitive Joe Morelli, her high school ex-boyfriend who has skipped his $500,000 bail.
 Morelli escapes the inexperienced Stephanie, who turns to veteran bounty hunter Ricardo "Ranger" Manoso for help.
 Explaining that Morelli, a vice detective, is wanted for the murder of heroin dealer Ziggy Kulesza, Ranger buys Stephanie a gun.

 Police officer Eddie Gazarra, Stephanie's friend, informs her that Morelli shot Ziggy at the apartment of prostitute Carmen Sanchez.
 Morelli claimed to act in self-defense, but no evidence could be found that Ziggy had a gun, and Carmen and another man at the apartment have disappeared.
 Stephanie befriends a prostitute named Lula, who points her to a boxing gym where she questions cage fighter Benito Ramirez, Carmen's boyfriend, and his manager Jimmy Alpha.
 Before Ramirez can assault her, she is rescued by Morelli, who reveals that Carmen was his informant and suspects Ramirez is responsible for her disappearance.

 Stephanie receives a threatening call from Ramirez, and commandeers Morelli's car after searching his apartment.
 Desperate for money, she recovers her first fugitive, delivering her nudist neighbor to the police for failure to appear.
 In the shower, she is confronted by Morelli and left handcuffed and naked, forcing her to call Ranger for help.
 She visits Carmen's apartment and meets John Cho, a neighbor who witnessed the shooting.
 He explains that he knocked Morelli unconscious, after which a "flat-nosed guy" fled the apartment.
 After capturing another fugitive, who first steals her gun and shoots at Ranger, Stephanie learns that Cho has been killed.